 The LDE Centre Governance of Migration and Diversity builds on the existing LDE Master specialisation Governance of Migration and Diversity.
-The LDE Master specialisation GMD offers four different tracks (Public Administration, Sociology, History and Development Studies) with courses at five different faculties (History at Leiden University, Architecture and the Built Environment at Delft University of Technology and Sociology, Public Administration and the International Institute of Social Studies at Erasmus University Rotterdam).
+The LDE Master specialisation GMD offers five different tracks (Public Administration, Sociology, History, Development Studies and Law) with courses at six different faculties (History and Law at Leiden University, Architecture and the Built Environment at Delft University of Technology and Sociology, Public Administration and the International Institute of Social Studies at Erasmus University Rotterdam).

 After the completion of this specialisation, students will be able to identify and analyse social issues related to migration and diversity.
 Furthermore, students can provide advice on these problems.
 During this master programme students will: